dankamongmen/scblockchain/doc/json-schema.md

 * `statustype`: Integer identifying the type of status being delegated
 * `delspec`: String containing TXSpec of delegated ConsortiumMember
 * `uspec`: String containing TXSpec of delegating User
+* `payload`: JSON payload containing freeform details related to this request
 * optional `privkey`: String containing PEM-encoded private key for `uspec`

 This will be signed using the delegation authentication key specified by